johnhodge/.dotfiles_mbp/.github/ISSUE_TEMPLATE/doc_request.md

 ---
 name: Doc Request
 about: Create a doc request of a specific document that needs to be created or updated.
-title: "docs: [Describe document here]"
+title: 'docs: [Describe document here]'
-labels: "docs"
+labels: 'docs'
-assignees: "johnhodge"
+assignees: 'johnhodge'
 ---

 # Doc Request